-IA's petition, similar to other petitions, seeks an exemption from the airworthiness certification regulation.5 The operational capabilities of the SD02 and the operational limitations proposed by IA should be more than adequate to grant an exemption from airworthiness certification.
+Viafield's petition, similar to other petitions, seeks an exemption from the airworthiness certification regulation.
+The operational limitations proposed by Viafield and the fact that the eBee UAV has safely operated around the world should be more than adequate to grant an exemption from airworthiness certification.
+Indeed, FAA should accept the certification and approval decisions by other countries and not require any additional or different showing.
 Furthermore, we note that similar small UAV operations, conducted by hobbyists and modelers, are appropriately permitted without such certification.